 • President Lyons reminded the audience and the Dalai Lama the words of Joan B. Kroc, whose generosity more than a decade ago made USD’s Kroc Institute for Peace & Justice, the School of Peace Studies and the Distinguished Lecture Series program possible.
 It was the late community leader whose vision for the IPJ, Lyons recounted, “be not only a place to talk about peace, but to make peace.”

 • Wednesday’s event had visible elements of USD’s compassion.
 The Dalai Lama event was an opportunity for the campus community to embrace sustainability during USD’s Earth Month celebration in April.
 Alternative transportation to USD, through carpools, bicycling, public transportation and walking, was encouraged.
 Special trash bins surrounded the JCP to make it a “zero-waste” event.
 Thirteen student winners of a Dalai Lama essay contest, asking what Compassion Without Borders meant to them, earned a highly coveted ticket to the event.
-USD students and sisters, Megan and Mallory Wilhelms, unveiled a Compassion Without Borders mural that had been created by students from USD’s Center for Inclusion and Diversity and the Center for Awareness, Service and Action’s (CASA) Migrant Outreach program.
+USD students and sisters, Megan and Mallory Wilhelms, unveiled a Compassion Without Borders mural created by students from USD’s Center for Inclusion and Diversity and the Center for Awareness, Service and Action (CASA) Migrant Outreach program.

 The Dalai Lama’s appearance was a chance to inspire and to keep the conversation going about compassion, peace and justice for all.
-That message was not lost on Associated Students President Anthony Pavlovic, a senior communication studies major, who was part of a small group of USD students to personally greet the Dalai Lama in San Diego.
+That message was not lost on Associated Students President Anthony Pavlovic, a senior communication studies major, who was part of a small group of students to personally greet the Dalai Lama in San Diego.

 “This event reaffirms that the elements of our mission statement aren’t just something that’s thrown around,” he said.
 “It’s very important to train and to harness them at USD.
 If you see a man like the Dalai Lama living these same values, it helps you understand where the values of an education can take us.”